shah0150/MAD9145-W21/docs/modules/research-planning/README.md

 #### Status Meeting Times

-1. 12:00pm  Kemi
+1. 12:00pm  TBD
-2. 12:30pm  Jervin
+2. 12:30pm  TBD
-3. 1:00pm  Marcus
+3. 1:00pm  TBD
-4. 1:30pm  Danilo
+4. 1:30pm  TBD
-5. 2:00pm  Jordan
+5. 2:00pm  TBD

 Please plan to be 10 minutes early for the meeting.
 The Status meetings might run late or finish early.
 If you are there early and the group before finished early, then you have a chance to use the extra time for your meeting.

 ## Software

 While much of the software that you use will depend on your project, we will be using Wrike as the project management software.
-[Wrike website](https://www.wrike.com/)
+[Trello website](https://trello.com/)

 The communication software that your team uses can be chosen by your team.